Mini Countryman: Powertrain

-Second generation (F60; 2017)
+Second generation (F60; 2016)

 The second generation Countryman was introduced at the LA Auto Show in November 2016 and went on sale in February 2017 in Europe, and March elsewhere.
 It was launched with three variants: Cooper (FWD or ALL4), Cooper S (FWD or ALL4), and in June 2017, the new Cooper S E ALL4 plug-in hybrid.
 The new Countryman is 203 mm longer than the first generation, and 25 mm wider.
-The Cooper Countryman will be powered by a turbocharged 3-cylinder engine, while the Cooper S will use a new 2.0-litre turbo I4.
+The Cooper Countryman is powered by a turbocharged 3-cylinder engine, while the Cooper S uses a 2.0-litre turbo I4.

 The Cooper S E plug-in hybrid combines a 134 hp (100 kW) 3-cylinder petrol engine and a 65 kW synchronous electric motor, producing a combined system output of 221 hp (165 kW) with system torque of 385 N·m (284 lb-ft).
 Average fuel consumption on the NEDC test cycle is 112 mpgUS, with CO_{2} emissions of 49 grams per kilometer.
 The 7.6 kWh lithium-ion battery is positioned directly in front of the electric motor underneath the rear seat, delivering an all-electric range of up to 40 km and a top speed of 126 kph.
 Charging at a 240-volt socket takes 3 hours and 15 minutes.

 Mini makes the John Cooper Works edition available again in this generation with the tuned version based on the Cooper S. The 2.0-litre four-cylinder petrol engine has been upgraded with a new heat-resistant turbocharger and additional inter-cooler, resulting in 228 bhp, 258 lbft of torque and a 0-62 mph (100 km/h) time of 6.5 seconds.
 Similar to the Countryman S, JCW Countryman can be mated to either a 6-speed manual or 8-speed automatic transmission (which comes with the option to choose between Normal, Sport, and Eco mode).
 United States EPA-tested fuel economy for the JCW under manual transmission is 20 mpgUS for city and 29 mpgUS for highway which the automatic does slightly better with 22 mpgUS for city and 30 mpgUS for highway.

 In summer 2019, Mini launched an updated version of the Countryman JCW, unofficially known as Countryman JCW 306.
 This is thanks to the now increased output of 306 PS which now gives the vehicle a 0-62 mph (100 km/h) time of 5.1 seconds.

-The Countryman received a facelift in the latter half of 2020.
+2020 update (F60 LCI)

+The Countryman received a facelift in 2020, with a sportier look, adding switchback LED DRLs/blinkers, new taillights to represent the British flag, and a new interior.
+It receives redone 18-inch alloy wheels, revised grille, and revised front and rear bumpers.